edgio-docs/edgio-docs/src/guides/v7/security/api_security.md

     {{ SECURITY_NAV }} **API Security**.
 2. Click **+ Create New API Rule**.
 3. In the **Name of Ruleset** option, type a name for this API security configuration.
 4. Click the **Schemas** tab. {{ PRODUCT }} will save your configuration.
-You may now add an API gateway configuration and an API schema to your API security configuration.
+You must save an API schema, as described in the next step, before setting up an API gateway configuration.
 5. Add a JSON schema that defines the structure for a valid API payload.
     1. Click **+ Create New** and then click on the new API schema (i.e., *Schema 1*).
     2. In the **Name** option, type a name for this JSON schema.